About

 General conveniences:

-• Identification of other viewers(On grids other than Second Life), avatar idle time
+• Identification of other viewers(On grids other than Second Life)

 • Double-click local teleport